 A Driver’s Guide To Portland

-A Cabbie’s Guide To Portland: When you need to find your way in a new city who better to ask than a cab driver?
-Here in Portland the friendliest and most knowledgeable cabbies are at Radio Cab.
-Don’t take my word for it, ask the locals.
-We love showing visitors around our fair city.
+When you need to find your way in a new city, who better to turn to than a cab driver?
+Here in Portland, the friendliest and most knowledgeable cabbies are at Radio Cab – they love showing visitors around!
+Don’t take our word for it and ask the locals – they’ll tell you the exact same thing.

 Jake’s Famous Crawfish — 401 SW 12th Ave, 503-226-1419

-One of the top 10 seafood restaurants in the nation, Jake's has been a Portland landmark for over 100 years.
-Every day features a list of fresh caught seafood.
-Its close to Powell's Books just in case they're a little busy and you need to kill some time.
-For those with meat on the mind try Jake's Grill in the historic Governor Building, a few blocks away.
+One of the top 10 seafood restaurants in the nation, Jake’s has been a Portland landmark for over 100 years.
+Every day is a new seafood adventure with a list of freshly caught delicacies.
+And what happens when they’re too busy?
+Powell’s Books is nearby, just in case you want to kill some time.
+If you are in the mood for meat specialties, try Jake’s Grill in the historic Governor Building, which happens to be just a few blocks away.

 Olympia Provisions — 107 SE Washington, 503-954-3663

-A recent entry into Portland's competitive restaurant culture, Olympic Provisions has already created quite a buzz.
-A nice write-up in the New York Times never hurts.
-The restaurant and deli serves both lunch and dinner, and they're home to Oregon's first USDA certified meat-curing facility.
-Cuisine is influenced by European and North African flavors, showcasing ingredients from local farmers and ranchers.
-I walked in a few days ago to find my fare and it smelled so good I almost swooned.
-I think a field trip is in order, and soon!
+A recent entry into Portland’s competitive restaurant culture, Olympic Provisions has already created quite a buzz.
+After all, a nice write-up in the New York Times never hurts, does it?
+The restaurant and deli serve both lunch and dinner, and they’re home to Oregon’s first USDA-certified meat-curing facility.
+The restaurant’s cuisine is influenced by European and North African flavors, showcasing a range of ingredients from local farmers and ranchers.
+Red Cab taxi will give you a ride to the restaurant, and you enjoy the fabulous service!

 Mother’s Bistro & Bar — 212 SW Stark, 503-464-1122

-Featuring comfort food drawn from the special dishes of real mothers all over the world, Mother's gets consistent rave reviews from both the local and national media.
-Everything is made from scratch with the best hand picked ingredients available.
-Their weekend brunches have become legendary around town.
+A little comfort food never hurt anyone, did it?
+Mother’s Bistro & Bar has a unique, customized menu featuring special dishes of (real) mothers from all over the world, looking to comfort your nostalgic souls.
+Mother’s is on the consistent rave, getting 5-star reviews from both local and national media.
+All food is made from scratch using the best hand-picked ingredients available, with their weekend brunches gradually becoming somewhat of a town legend.
 Getting a little homesick from too much traveling?
-Go see Mother, you'll feel better.
+Radio Cab will take you to see Mother – you’ll immediately feel better.

-Located in the Brewery Blocks, Henry's serves up over 100 beers on tap, many from Portland's local microbreweries.
-Their extensive menu covers the entire spectrum, from afternoon snacks to gourmet dinners.
-When the weather's cooperating try the patio.
+Wouldn’t mind a beer?
+Henry’s Tavern is the place to visit.
+Located in the Brewery Blocks, Henry’s serves over 100 beers on tap, many from Portland’s local microbreweries.
+With their extensive menu serving everything from afternoon snacks to gourmet dinners, you’ll love spending time here.
+When the weather’s cooperating, try the patio – it’s everything!

 Portland City Grill — 111 SW 5th Ave, 30th floor, 503-450-0030

-High up in "The Big Pink" the City Grill offers a spectacular view of the city, as well as a fine dinning experience.
-It's a great place to do Happy Hour - who knows, you might just get lucky!
+In the mood for some meat deliciousness?
+Hop on, and your Radio Cab driver will take you to the best grill in town!
+High up in “The Big Pink,” the City Grill offers a spectacular view of the city, as well as a fine dining experience.
+Portland City Grill is a great place to do Happy Hour, too!

 Bijou Cafe — 132 SW 3rd, 503-222-3187